 Do I have to pay membership fees?

-No. You will only be required to pay a mat fee each time you practice as well as your annual judo licence fee which is a legal requirement in the UK.
+Not for the judo club.
+You will only be required to pay a mat fee each time you practice.

 Do you go to competitions?